Esri/basic-viewer-template/README.md

 basic-viewer-template
 =====================
 *Basic Viewer* is a configurable application template that enables you to display an ArcGIS web map using a variety of tools.
-The template can be configured using the following options:

 ![Screen Shot](https://dl.dropboxusercontent.com/u/24627279/screenshots/basic_viewer_1.jpg)

 [View it live] (http://www.arcgis.com/apps/OnePane/basicviewer/index.html?webmap=f5b13dbed07c46cdb783cf361833aa6b)

 #Features
-The author of the application can choose to enable the following functionality.
+The template can be configured using the following options:

 - **Map:** Choose the web map used in your application.
 - **Color Scheme:** Choose between five color schemes for the application (Blue, Gray, Green, Orange, Purple).